 - Codan’s 5700 series C-Band satellite transceivers win awards for Excellence in Innovation, Commercialisation and Export Excellence from the Electronics Industry Association.

 - Codan launches the world’s first commercial modem for fast and fully automatic HF fax and data transmission.

 - Codan wins Manufacturer of the Year, Product Innovation for its 5900 series Ku-Band transceiver.

 - Codan acquires Talia Sound and Vision which then merges with Provideo to become Codan Broadcast.

-- Codan opens offices in India and China.
+- Codan opens office in India.